actondong/CN--Enhanced-Chatting-Room/README.txt

 >>>seas<<<logs in
 #############
 You can add spaces after usrname or password, this will be ignored though.

+You shouldn't have spaces inside you usrname or password, this would be ignore even you have.

 You can only have three chances to login.
 If you login with usr seas with wrong password 3 times in a row, you will be blocked for 30 secs to login as seas.(NOTICE: the usr who would be blocked is the one corresponding to your last failure of login out of three, which means, if you first login with seas twice (bot fail) and then login with columbia(also fail), what would be blocked is columbia.
 This is not very reasonable, but since there is no more detail about how to deal with three login in a row with different usrname, so I choose to implement the above.)